 The Cook Time: Oatmeal vs. Oat Bran

 Lastly, because oat bran contains less of the oat groat, it cooks quicker than oatmeal does.
 Thus, making it ideal if you're searching for a quick and healthy meal.
 That being said, oatmeal doesn't typically take long to make either.
-In fact, there are several varieties of oats, like quick-cooking oats, that will cook almost as fast as oat bran does.
+In fact, there are several varieties of oats, like quick oats, that will cook almost as fast as oat bran does.

 Ways to Use Oats